The Gospel Goes Off-Script — Modern Paraphrase | fresh.bible

 They didn't scatter and hide.
 They scattered and told people.
 Every refugee became a missionary.
 Every displacement became a plant.
 The persecution that was supposed to end the movement became the mechanism that spread it.
 It's one of the great ironies in all of history — the harder they squeezed, the further the message traveled.

-— not the , but one of the seven men chosen to serve alongside Stephen — went to .
+— not the , but one of the seven men chosen to serve alongside — went to .
 And if you know anything about Jewish- relations, you know this was a big deal.

-(Quick context: Jews and had been feuding for centuries.
-They worshipped differently, avoided each other socially, and generally considered each other outsiders. had already broken that barrier in John 4, but this was the early following his lead for the first time.)
+(Quick context: Jews and Samaritans had been feuding for centuries.
+They worshipped differently, avoided each other socially, and generally considered each other outsiders. had already broken that barrier in 4, but this was the early following his lead for the first time.)

 Philip arrived and proclaimed the to them.
 And the whole city paid attention — because it wasn't just words: